Daemen University transfer policies are established by and periodically reviewed by the University's Educational Policy Committee.

 Courses are approved for transfer if they have been taken at an institution that has been accredited by any one of the 21 accrediting organizations listed in Accredited Institutions of Postsecondary Education, including state-based, career-related, and faith-related accrediting organizations.

 In most cases, students must have earned a minimum grade of C at the transfer institution in order to receive Daemen transfer credit.
-Daemen College, however, distinguishes transfer students from those with a credential such as an Associate’s or higher degree.
+Daemen University, however, distinguishes transfer students from those with a credential such as an Associate’s or higher degree.
 In such cases, Daemen will accept courses with D grades for transfer.

 All transfer credits are reviewed by one of several trained evaluators who work closely with faculty in determining on-going course equivalencies.
 Transfer courses which may be equivalent to required course work are reviewed by an evaluator; if the evaluator is unable to determine required course work equivalency from the course description, it will be sent to the appropriate department chair for review and equivalency evaluation.